 That’s why a successful, strategic plan will often incorporate not just one marketing channel, but a wider range of channel partners.
 Likewise, if some channels are excluded from the strategy, an explanation of why should be included.

-Don’t head straight to retail without support
+4. Heading straight to retail without support

 It’s OK to get excited about your product.
-But don’t get so excited that you develop a lazy GTM strategy and jump straight into the market without thinking clearly.A great go to market plan will include measurable and sustainable steps to ensure you have the right tools and support in place each step of the way to make sure you’re meeting project milestones and not trying to run before you’ve learned to crawl.
+But don’t get so excited that you develop a lazy GTM strategy and jump straight into the market without thinking clearly.A great go-to-market plan will include measurable and sustainable steps to ensure you have the right tools and support in place each step of the way to make sure you’re meeting project milestones and not trying to run before you’ve learned to crawl.

-Don’t jump at every distributor offering to sell your product
+5. jumping at every distributor offering to sell your product

 Another mistake GTM plans will often make is to get involved with too big a range of distributors.
 It’s understandable that you’ll want to get your product in as many places as quickly as you can — it can’t happen without distributors.
 But if you get involved with too many too quickly, you may end up having to deal with unfulfilled sales promises and complicated supply chains.